johnpuddephatt/leedscommunityhomes/_pages/enabler-hub.md

 ### Do we need to pay for your support?

-If we are able to help you, depending on your group and proposal we may be able to provide this support free of charge or help you to apply for funding to pay for it.
+Depending on your group and proposal, if we work with you we may be able to provide this support free of charge, or we may help you apply for funding to pay for it.
 Or, we will talk to you about doing this as fee paying consultancy work.

 ### Who provides the support?